aclemen1/modulr/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://aclemen1.mit-license.org/license.html)
 [![Twitter](http://img.shields.io/twitter/url/https/github.com/aclemen1/modulr.svg?style=social)](https://twitter.com/intent/tweet?text=modulr%20-%20%20A%20Dependency%20Injection%20Framework%20for%20R)

-# modulr — A Dependency Injection (DI) Framework for R
+# modulr — A Dependency Injection Framework for R

 *Until the release of the forthcoming stable version (0.2.0), the documentation of the package is a work in progress.
 Thank you for your